 Wake Up & Sing is Red Yarn’s third album, released in April 2016.
 Recorded with GRAMMY-winning producer Dean Jones at No Parking Studios in Rosendale, NY, the album is an homage to Furgeson’s favorite old children’s records and songbooks.
 Red Yarn emerges from the Deep Woods to sing sunnier songs about waking up, childhood play, animal adventures, and parenting.

-In 2008, Andy began an exploration of animals in American folk music.
-He created a blog called Red Yarn to chronicle his folkloric research and growing interest in puppetry.
-He dove deep into the folk music catalog with his Lomax-a-Day and Songbag-a-Day projects, adapting and recording 60+ songs from classic anthologies.
+Andy Furgeson is a musician, puppeteer and educator from Austin, Texas, based in Portland since 2005.
+In 2008, he began an exploration of animals in American folk music.
+He created a blog called ‘Red Yarn’ to chronicle his folkloric research and growing interest in puppetry.
+He dove deep into the folk music catalog with his Lomax-a-Day and Songbag-a-Day projects, adapting 60+ songs from classic anthologies.
 Red Yarn became Andy’s alter-ego, an itinerant bard and animal whisperer with a red beard as thick as the yarns he spins.
-He dreamt up the Deep Woods as a magic universe to contain all of his characters.
-He wrote darker songs about these characters for his ‘grown-up’ band, Scrimshander.
-By 2011, Andy was performing regularly at libraries, cafes and community events, and joined Young Audiences’ roster of teaching artists.
+He dreamt up the Deep Woods as a magical forest to contain all of his characters.
+By 2011, Andy was performing regularly at libraries, cafes and community events, and joined Young Audiences’ and Right Brain Initiative’s rosters of teaching artists.

 Since committing himself full-time to Red Yarn in June 2012, Andy has performed 250 shows per year, taught music and puppetry to thousands of students, and touched the lives of countless families with his songs, puppets and positive messages.
 With four albums, extensive national touring, many music videos and a TV pilot under his belt, Red Yarn is taking his creative folklore project to a national scale.